kestra-io/airflow-to-kestra-migration/README.md

 ✅ Everything-as-code: entire flow can be defined in a single, portable YAML file

-✅ Rich built-in plugin ecosystem that works out of the box without havi
+✅ Rich built-in plugin ecosystem that works out of the box without having to install and manage any additional Python packages

 ✅ Intuitive templating system that allows you to use variables and expressions in a simple and easier to debug way

-✅ Built-in autocompletion and syntax validation in YAML Editor
+✅ Built-in autocompletion and syntax validation in the YAML Editor

-✅ True separation of business logic and configuration, as everything is defined in a single YAML file and your business logic can optionally be defined in fully independent Namespace Files; there's no coupling between the two, so you can change your business logic without having to worry about breaking the workflow configuration
+✅ True separation of business logic and configuration, as everything is defined in a single YAML file and your business logic can **optionally** be separated out into fully independent Namespace Files; there's no coupling between the two, so you can change your business logic without having to worry about breaking the flow configuration

 ❌ Not possible to define task dependencies in Python, declarative language-agnostic YAML definition is used instead